-This entry was posted on Monday, November 1st, 2021 at 10:54 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Monday, November 1st, 2021 at 10:54 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 The Israeli occupation forces demolished water pipes and roads in the Massafer Yatta area, leaving 4 villages with no water; Terrorists from the settler-colony ‘Susya’ attacked a house in Palestinian Susya, backed by the Israeli army, while activists coming to document criminal construction on Palestinian lands were attacked too; Soldiers and policemen prevented Palestinian villagers and activists from clearing the only road to Bir Al Eid, blocked with dirt by settlers; The occupation forces demolished a clinic and the pergola of a playground in a school in the northern Palestinian Jordan Valley; This week too, Palestinian and activist olive harvesters were attacked by Jewish terrorists throughout the West Bank; ‘The Supreme Planning Council’ in Beit El approved all the plans for building 3000 dwellings in the settler-colonies; A mother was dragged by force from her son’s grave during the Jerusalem Municipality’s evacuation work at the Muslim cemetery Al Yusufia; The Israeli Minister of Homeland Security prohibited a cultural event that was to take place in the Catholic Church compound in East Jerusalem